moscovium-mc/moscovium-mc/README.md

 # Hi, I'm moscovium-mc

 I'm a full stack developer and security researcher.
 I build web applications and I break things.
 On the dev side: TypeScript, Go, Python, Next.js, Postgres, MySQL, deployed on Netlify and Vercel.
 On the security side: Python and Bash for pentesting utilities, OSINT recon, credential exposure analysis, Cloudflare and WAF recon, vulnerability research, and exploit development.
-I maintain open-source security tools and prioritize clean architecture, maintainable codebases, and workflows that don't make you want to throw your laptop out a window.
+I maintain open-source security tools and prioritize clean maintainable codebases, and workflows that don't make you want to throw your laptop out a window.

 ## Stack